 If that’s too sickeningly sweet or rich for you, then replace the condensed milk with honey, maple, or agave. (via Food is a Four Letter Word)

 Here’s a fun yogurt that’s in liquid form.
 This type of yogurt is very popular in Asia and totally meant to be consumed with a straw. (via Food is a Four Letter Word)

 Vegan paleo coconut

 Yes, lactose-intolerant folks, rejoice.
 You can have tasty yogurt minus the dairy.
 For your dairy-free yogurt starter, use culinary or canned coconut milk.
 If you’re going for yogurt-like consistency too, then add some tapioca starch or agar agar flakes (not powder). (via Detoxinista)

-If you're not a fan of coconut milk flavor, then there's this option, made from soy.
-Just make sure you're using soymilk that's just soy and water as the starter. (via Make Real Food)
+If you're not a fan of coconut milk flavor, then there's this option, made from soy. (via Plant Based Instant Pot)

 Because why not make frozen yogurt bars in your instant pot?
 This also confirms that the instant pot can pretty much do anything. (via This Old Gal)

 We traveled around the world, into the freezer aisle, and even thought of a workaround to include our low-carb, paleo, lactose-intolerant, vegan friends with these instant pot yogurt recipes.
 A real celebration of diversity in yogurt culture, don’t you think?